microsoft/vscode-chrome-debug/README.md

             "name": "test chrome",
             // This is required to use this extension "type": "webkit",
-            // Set either "program" or "runtimeArgs" - "program" if you want to open a local file using the file:/// protocol, or "runtimeArgs" (which must be an array) if you want to open a url
+            // Set either "program" or "runtimeArgs" - "program" if you want to open a local file using the file:/// protocol, or "runtimeArgs" (which must be an array of one item) if you want to open a url.
+This is temporary until Code supports custom fields here - later there will just be one field for files and urls.
             "program": "out/client/index.html",
             //"runtimeArgs": ["http://localhost:8080/out/client/index.html"],
             // You can set breakpoints in and debug your source files if this is true